 Written By: Steve Rushin

-The following is excerpted from LIFE’s new special anniversary issue on the Eagles, available here online and at newsstands:
+The following is from LIFE’s new special issue M*A*S*H: TV’s Most Extraordinary Comedy, available at newsstands and online:

-Here is a selection of photos from LIFE’s new special issue, Eagles: Their Story.
-Their Music.
-Their Lives.
+Here is a selection of photos from LIFE’s new special issue M*A*S*H: TV’s Most Extraordinary Comedy.